Best Argos Black Friday UK deals of 2018 UK

 Be early.
 Last year, Argos launched its Black Friday sales three hours before the stroke of midnight on Black Friday, with the website recording the busiest hour in its history between 9pm and 10pm the Thursday before.

 On Black Friday last year, the quietest time to shop (online) at Argos was Friday morning between 3am-4am.
-Set your alarms, lads.
+Set your alarms, people.

-What predictions do you have for deals and discounts from Argos on Black Friday?

-The website picked up 78.5 million visits on Black Friday last year, with people coming in their droves to pick up a bargain.

 This page will be updated when new deals become available